Stanley Frankel heads Frankel Associates, a privately held

 IMAP (International Multidisciplinary Action Projects) and the

-Global Projects elective.
-The initial gift grew to become a
+The initial anonymous gift grew to become a

-ten-year grant that to date has supported 543 students involved
+twenty-year grant that to date has supported over 1250 students involved

 In 2000, Stanley Frankel was awarded the University of Michigan